 OUR LONGTERM VISION: Peace Villages offers Volunteers & Interns the great opportunity to work side by side with locals, learn new skills, study Spanish and immerse oneself in the Latin and Caribbean culture.
 We share the values of peace, justice and tolerance, fundamentally focusing on the preservation of cultural values and the empowerment of young people while valuing local knowledge and working with cultural sensitivity.
 Our Volunteer opportunities are truly the microcosm of a world where people join together giving priority to improving life for humanity and promoting a Culture of Peace as a practical way to both prevent and resolve conflict.

-During 2014 the social and political situation in Venezuela became increasingly difficult and programs based on volunteer participation had to be temporarily suspended until mid 2017 when programs are scheduled to start operating again!
-This has been decided based on the request of Venezuelan board mebers of Aldeas de Paz and the necessity for help with social development and aid programs in Santa Elena, Venezuela!
+During 2014 the social and political situation in Venezuela became increasingly difficult and programs based on volunteer participation had to be temporarily suspended until 2017/2018 when programs are scheduled to start operating again!
+This has been decided based on the request of Venezuelan board members of Aldeas de Paz and the necessity for help with social development and aid programs in Santa Elena, Venezuela!

-While our programs in the Dominican Republic are very successful and operations are open for volunteer participation, the Venezuelan programs in Santa Elena will be initially exclusively run by local staff and financed by international volunteer donations and the rotational credit sistem of the Peace Villages Foundation International.
+While our programs in the Dominican Republic are very successful and operations are open for volunteer participation, the Venezuelan programs in Santa Elena will be initially exclusively run by local Venezuelan staff and financed by international volunteer donations and the rotational credit system of the Peace Villages Foundation International.

-Aldeas de Paz in Venzuela will invite volunteers later in 2018 when accommodations at the foundations grounds are reopened and a special access route to the location in Santa Elena near the Brazilian border is fully operational.
+Aldeas de Paz in Venezuela will hopefully be able to invite international volunteers later in 2018 when accommodations at the foundations grounds are reopened and a special access route to the location in Santa Elena near the Brazilian border is fully operational.
 However, we welcome interested Volunteers and Interns to contact us for more information.

 Since January 2015 a second branch of Fundacion Aldeas de Paz has been inaugurated in the Dominican Republic.
-With the great support of the local community the Dominican headquarters has successfully been established in Santa Barbara de Samana, a coastal town in the north east of the Dominican Republic.
+With the great support of the local community the Dominican headquarters has successfully been established in Santa Barbara de Samana and Las Terrenas, both lovely coastal towns in the north east of the Dominican Republic.
 We are met with exceptional friendliness and kindness by locals and authorities!
-Our work in Samana is focusing on defending children rights, promoting cultural exchange and sustainable, ecological tourism as a source of income.
-We are mainly concerned with the plight of vulnerable children from disadvantaged backgrounds.
+Our work in Samana is focusing on education and human rights, promoting cultural exchange and sustainable, ecological tourism as a source of income.
+We are mainly concerned with the plight of vulnerable communities from disadvantaged backgrounds.

 Organizational Chart : check our organigram

-Aldeas de Paz Volunteers in the Dominican Republic decided to newly define a Mission and Vision statement based on the volunteer group decision process which took place in February 2017
+Aldeas de Paz Volunteers in the Dominican Republic decided to newly define the Mission and Vision statement based on the volunteer group decision process which took place in February 2017

-MISSION: ADP is a volunteer based Non-profit organization providing opportunities for education to both communities in the developing world and our volunteers.
+MISSION: Aldeas de Paz is a volunteer based Non-profit organization providing opportunities for education and grouth to both, local communities in the developing world and our international volunteers.
 (Gaining by giving)

 VISION: A peaceful and inclusive community which nurtures mutual learning and cultural exchange.

-With our Youth Care and Community Work Program we aim to empower young people by offering them additional educational opportunities and tutoring classes, as well as supporting and educating parents.
+With our Youth Care and Community Work Program we aim to empower children and young adults by offering them additional educational opportunities and tutoring classes, as well as supporting and educating parents.
 With the help of local professionals we started the first ever educational and therapeutic initiative for children with special needs in Samana.
-Our small school is located in the heart of Samana and offers opportunity for computer literacy classes, tutoring classes and environmental awareness programs.
-Additionally we promote children rights through our Social Media, Multimedia and Journalism Project, where we highlight the plight of children and teens.
+Our small community educational center and our special need school is located in the heart of Samana and offers opportunity for computer literacy classes, English anguage classes and tutoring classes as well as environmental awareness programs.
+Additionally we raise awareness for critical issues through our Social Media, Multimedia and Journalism Project.
 An awareness raising television program with the aim to help educate parents and attend adolescent issues is in preparation and with the help of our NGO Management and Administration Program.
 Within this program we support our staff to coordinate the various initiatives and logistical planning and to become self-sustained in the community.
-Our Medical and Dental Health Experience and Observation Programs provide interns and volunteers for the local hospital and dental clinic to shadow and assist the nurses and doctors.
+Our Medical and Dental Health Experience and Observation Programs provide interns and volunteers for the local hospital, neigborhood clinics and dental clinics to shadow and assist the nurses and doctors.
 While our Hospitality and Tourism Program offers interns the possibility to gain working experience with local hotels and tour-operators.
-Thanks to the great efforts of all the volunteers from around the world, Fundacion Aldeas de Paz is able to make a positive impact on the community of Samana!
+Thanks to the great efforts of all the volunteers from around the world, Fundacion Aldeas de Paz is able to make a positive impact on the local community!

-In 2016 Aldeas de Paz became a recognized hosting organization in the framework of the development volunteer service weltwärts, founded in 2008 by the German Federal Ministry for Economic Cooperation and Development.
-Aldeas de Paz in the Dominican Republic cooperates with the German Red Cross and receives up to 12 volunteers for Samana and Las Terrenas (September 2017).
-The Red Cross volunteers stay for up to one year in Samana and assist with different community programs.
+In 2016 Aldeas de Paz became a recognized hosting organization in the framework of the development volunteer service weltwaerts, founded in 2008 by the German Federal Ministry for Economic Cooperation and Development.
+Aldeas de Paz in the Dominican Republic in cooperation with the German Red Cross places volunteers in programs based in Samana and Las Terrenas.

 A typical volunteer or intern needs to be enthusiastic, willing to learn, ready for a challenge, have a desire to take initiative, and dedicate a lot of caring and passion to the position.
 Friendliness, care, commitment, and patience are among important qualities.
 We welcome individual volunteers, families, and groups regardless of age, experience, or background.